techidaily/site-win11-tips/source/_posts/windows-custom-inactive-period-setting.md

 7. Now double-click on**InactivityTimeoutSecs** DWORD, and enter the time after which you want your PC to get locked.
 8. Finally, close the Registry Editor and restart your PC to apply the changes.

  Now your PC will get locked if you're not using it or are away from it after the time you have set in the Registry Editor.
-If you're on a Windows 11 machine, you can also[explore a few other ways to lock your PC](https://www.makeuseof.com/windows-11-ways-to-lock/) .
+If you're on a Windows 11 machine, you can also [explore a few other ways to lock your PC](https://www.makeuseof.com/windows-11-ways-to-lock/) .

  To stop your PC from getting locked automatically, modify the**InactivityTimeoutSecs** DWORD value in the Registry Editor by changing the time to**0** seconds.